matteocorti/check_ssl_cert/README.md

    -K,--clientkey path             use client certificate key to authenticate -L,--check-ssl-labs grade       SSL Labs assessment
                                    (please check https://www.ssllabs.com/about/terms.html)
-      --check-ssl-labs-warn-grade  SSL-Labs grade on which to warn --long-output list           append the specified comma separated (no spaces) list of attributes to the plugin output on additional lines Valid attributes are:
+      --check-ssl-labs-warn grade  SSL-Labs grade on which to warn --long-output list           append the specified comma separated (no spaces) list of attributes to the plugin output on additional lines Valid attributes are: